mikechew/os/linux/setupSSH.md

 chmod 644 ~/.ssh/id_rsa.pub
 chmod 0644 ~/.ssh/authorized_keys

+# Edit SSH Server Configuration File (/etc/ssh/sshd_config)
 # vi /etc/ssh/sshd_config
 # To disable root logins, edit or add as follows:
 PermitRootLogin no
+# Uncomment the following to enable root login:
+# PermitRootLogin yes
 Restrict login to user tom and jerry only over ssh:
 AllowUsers tom jerry
 Change ssh port i.e. run it on a non-standard port like 1235 Port 1235
+# To limit SSH server to listen on specific address, replace 0.0.0.0 with the IP address
+#ListenAddress 0.0.0.0

 Save and close the file.
 Restart sshd:
 # service sshd restart

 # To test connecting from the client machine:
 #